Cingulara/openrmf-docs/airgapped-install.md

-# Install OpenRMF in an Air-Gapped System
+# Install OpenRMF<sup>&reg;</sup> OSS in an Air-Gapped System

 Given who this application is for, you may very well have a "disconnected from the Internet" type of setup.
 You can still use all these containers and such on that system.
 However, you will need to do a bit of work as outlined below. you also will still need the ZIP file contents from one of the releases that has the start scripts, docker-compose, Prometheus file, and initialization scripts.
 Including the .env file that has to have a pointer to the Keycloak server setup as well.

-> Note: you must have Docker and Docker Compose or Podman and Podman-Compose currently to run OpenRMF in this manner.
+> Note: you must have Docker and Docker Compose or Podman and Podman-Compose currently to run OpenRMF<sup>&reg;</sup> OSS in this manner.
 The other option is to pull down individual APIs, Message Clients, MongoDB, NATS, Keycloak, Prometheus, Grafana, Jaeger and PostgreSQL to setup manually.
 That would be a PITA.
 But it can be done.
 Ask in our [Slack Channel](https://join.slack.com/t/openrmftool/shared_invite/zt-ck8lqld0-8LD7k66mzj7WsIno9YFrMg) for more information on that if we can help.

 ## Getting the application container images downloaded
 Follow these steps to at least have a running application locally.

-* on an Internet connection machine, run the "start.sh" from one of the OpenRMF release bundles
+* on an Internet connection machine, run the "start.sh" from one of the OpenRMF<sup>&reg;</sup> OSS release bundles
 * this will run docker compose and pull all relevant software container images
 * you can use the docker save -o xxxxxxxxxxx filename type of command to save the image to a local file, i.e. `docker save -o cingulara-webui.image cingulara/openrmf-web:1.0` to save the web UI image to a file named cingulara-webui.image
 * do this for all the openrmf-xxxxx images listed below as well as the Mongo, Prometheus, Grafana, Jaeger, NATS images (if you do not want Jaeger, Prometheus and Grafana, comment them out in the docker-compose file on the new machine)